-Love working remotely but tired of working from home?
+Do you love working remotely but are you tired of working from home?
 Your city is full of great places to work — you just have to look for them.
-Many people think working remotely means staying in your home office, but if you can take your setup with you, you can log in from almost anywhere.

 Instead of lamenting that you’re cooped up in your house all the time, you should discover all your other options.
 Find a special place that gets you out of the house and enjoy everything remote work offers.